dae-cpp/dae-cpp/README.md

 ### The main features of the solver

-- May resolve DAE systems of 10<sup>8</sup> equations and even more (depending on the machine's RAM).
+- Can resolve DAE systems of 10<sup>8</sup> equations and even more (depending on the machine's RAM).
-- A user may provide analytical Jacobian matrix for better performance or use built-in parallel function provided by the solver to estimate numerical Jacobian.
+- A user can provide analytical Jacobian matrix for better performance or use built-in parallel function provided by the solver to estimate numerical Jacobian.
-- Utilises all the available cores on the machine for better performance (this can be overridden by a user).
+- Utilises all available cores on the machine for better performance (this can be overridden by a user).
 - Allows a user to adjust most of the parameters related to the solution process in order to achieve better accuracy and performance.
 On the other hand, this is optional.
 Default values should work fine in most cases.
+- A user can get access to the solution at each time step by overriding Observer function (this is optional).
 - The library provides a simple [C++ interface](https://github.com/lava/matplotlib-cpp) to Python [matplotlib](https://matplotlib.org/) module for plotting.
 - Easy-to-follow examples (see, for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp) or [diffusion_2d.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/diffusion_2d/diffusion_2d.cpp)) to kick-start the user's project.